xpdAcq/xpdtools/docs/index.rst

 ``conda install xpdtools -c conda-forge``

-this will install the xpdtools software and all of its dependencies.
+and follow the prompts.
+This will install the xpdtools software and all of its dependencies.

-Please check that the software is installed by typing ``image_to_iq -- --help``.
+Please check that the software is installed by typing in the terminal (in any directory), ``image_to_iq -- --help``.
 This should display a help description of how to use the ``image_to_iq`` command line interface.